Unoccupied Property Insurance for Probate

 - The death of the policyholder and

-- The fact that such properties are often left unoccupied for an extensive period rendering standard home insurance invalid.
+- The fact that such properties are often left unoccupied for an extensive period renders standard home insurance invalid.

 It is the responsibility of the executor/administrator to protect the deceased’s assets and they must put in place appropriate probate house insurance.
-This needs to be a specialist cover, often referred to as Unoccupied Property Insurance.
+This needs to be a specialist cover, often referred to as Unoccupied House Insurance, Unoccupied Home Insurance or Unoccupied Property Insurance.

-Cover is typically needed where a property forms a part of a deceased’s Estate.
-It is the responsibility of the Executor or administrator of the Estate to protect the assets and arrange appropriate insurance.
+Unoccupied home insurance is typically needed where a property forms a part of a deceased’s Estate.
+It is the responsibility of the Executor or administrator of the Estate to protect the assets and arrange appropriate unoccupied house insurance.